-One of my favorite recent features of Affinity Photo has to be the pattern layers and selection from a pattern layer found in the layer menu and it works well with the diffuse glow filter, either applied to an image beforehand and then turned into a pattern layer or adding the effect to the layer.
-Works even better if you combine it with the powerful filter layer option as the values can then be modified
+One of my favorite recent features of Affinity Photo has to be the pattern layers and selection from a pattern layer found in the layer menu and it works well with the effect, either applied to an image beforehand and then turned into a pattern layer or adding the effect to the layer.
+Works even better if you combine it with the powerful layer option as the values can then be modified

-You can add a selection via many ways in Affinity Photo such as via the select menu as well as simply adding a selection using the freehand selection tool or using the basic rectangular marquee tool.
-Once you have your selection, you can add the diffuse glow filter to the current selection.
-You can also invert the selection via the select menu and apply the diffuse glow filter to that.
+You can add a selection via many ways such as via the select menu as well as simply adding a selection using the freehand selection tool or using the basic rectangular marquee tool.
+Once you have your selection, you can add the diffuse glow to the current selection.
+You can also invert the selection via the select menu and apply it to that.

-The diffuse filter works well with a single apply but as with all filters, sometimes the effect gets even more unusual with repeat applies as you are adding the brightening to more and more brightening.
+The effect works well with a single apply but as with all of the effects, sometimes the effect gets even more unusual with number of repeat applies, as you are adding the brightening to more and more brightening.
 You may prefer to have subtle settings adding little to the image and then repeat apply, though ultimately the image just ends up looking like there has been quite a fall of snow and in the middle of June